Wondering about black gold jewelry?

 - Remove your black gold jewelry while preparing acidic foods

-- Avoid swimming in chlorinated or saltwater pools wearing your jewelry
+- Avoid wearing black gold jewelry while swimming in chlorinated or saltwater pools

 - Excess sweating may corrode the rhodium and you might want to avoid wearing black gold during exercises

 - Store your black gold jewelry in a separate encasement to prevent damage from other jewelry items

 Now that you’re a step ahead of preserving your black gold jewelry, it’s time to see how you can keep it clean and shiny:

 To remove body oils or other solutions, use a damp cotton ball, or a jewelry cloth once you feel your jewelry was exposed.
 If your piece of black jewelry feels sticky, try to clean with warm soapy water.
 Just mix one cup of warm water and two drops of dishwashing liquid.
 Place your black jewelry into the bowl and soak for about 10 minutes and clean dry piece by piece.

 Remember, you can only clean black gold jewelry that doesn’t have embellishments like pearl and other gemstones.
 If your jewelry has center stones, use a cotton ball soaked in the liquid and rub gently as you wipe it clean.